-4.1 Death Penalty Cases: Attorneys shall be assigned to death penalty cases at trial and on appeal from the list established by the Second Judicial Administrative Region selection committee in accordance with Tex.
+4.1 Death Penalty Cases: Attorneys shall be assigned to death penalty cases at trial and on appeal from the list established by the Eleventh Judicial Administrative Region selection committee in accordance with Tex.
 Code Crim.
 P. art.
 26.052.
 Attorneys shall be assigned to writs of habeas corpus in death penalty cases in accordance with Tex.
 Code Crim.
 P. art.
 11.071.

 4.2 Master List: To be considered for placement on the Master List, each attorney must submit a completed application form and meet the following baseline criteria: